SMI: Statistical Membership Inference for Reliable Unlearned Model Auditing: Conclusion

 \section{Conclusion}

-In this work, we propose SMIA, an unlearning auditing method based on measuring distributional distances.
+In this work, we propose SMI, an unlearned model auditing method based on measuring distributional distances.
 We revisit the implicit bounds underlying MIA attacks and MIA-based auditing, and argue that failed attacks can produce illusory forgetting.
-To address this issue, we remove the classifier-based paradigm commonly used in MIA methods and instead assess unlearning by directly estimating the distances among the distributions of member data, non-member data, and forgotten data in high-dimensional space.
-Experimental results demonstrate that our proposed MMD-based SMIA-M outperforms existing MIA schemes.
-It exhibits robust capabilities, including reliably measuring non-learning outcomes and achieving efficient computation without the need to train shadow models.
+To address this issue, we propose a mixture-ratio estimation strategy for auditing model unlearning, which provides an efficient unlearned model auditing approach without requiring shadow models.
+Experimental results show that our MMD-based SMI-M outperforms existing MIA-based methods.
+It demonstrates strong capability in reliably measuring unlearning outcomes, achieving efficient computation without training shadow models, and providing reference intervals to assess the reliability of the auditing conclusions.